mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 32 - Singletons/readme.md

 # Conclusion

 This is an historical mistake already acknowledged by the community.
-Nevertheless, lazy developers bring it again and again.
+Nevertheless, lazy developers bring it up again and again.
 We need to reach a consensus on its drawbacks.

 # Relations